 This section is entirely new.
 This section continues the concept, seen earlier in connection with rules, of preventing earlier decisional law known only to agency personnel from constituting the basis for decision in a disputed case.
+Subsection (c) is based in part on the provisions of California Government Code Section 11425.60.
 If the agency wishes to use a case as precedent in the future, it must make the order and decision in that case available to the public.
-The only situations in which an agency may rely on a disputed case as precedent without indexing and making that decision and order available to the public are described in subsection b of this section.
+The only situations in which an agency may rely on a contested disputed case as precedent without indexing and making that decision and order available to the public are described in subsection b of this section.